pfmc-assessments/Assessment_Class/README.md

 Students will work as a team to:

-1. Review assessment documents, STAR reports, and identify new literature
+1. Learn about the fisheries management system in the U.S. West Coast; review assessment documents, stock assessment review (STAR) reports, and identify new relevant literature.

+2. Become acquainted with Stock Synthesis and FIMS.

-2. Work up data for the update assessments
+3. Work up data for the update stock assessments for each data source.

-3. Update data as each data source is finalized

-4. Begin work on producing an update stock assessment that involves updating and adding recent data from all data sources used in the previously reviewed stock assessment adopted for management.
+4. Begin producing an update assessment that involves updating and adding recent data from all data sources used in the previously reviewed stock assessment adopted for management.

 ### Learning goals:

 Upon successful completion of the course, students will be able to:

-1. Evaluate and process length and age composition data and fishery-independent indices.
+1. Evaluate and process fishery catch and survey index data..

-2. Evaluate and process survey index data.
+2. Evaluate and process length and age composition data..

-3. Run existing Stock Synthesis models and replace or extend data in input files for catch, indices, composition, discard, and environmental data.
+3. Run existing Stock Synthesis model and replace or extend data in input files for catch, indices, composition, discard, and environmental data.

+4. Explore current features and start running the FIMS model

-4. Understand basic modeling assumptions and when they might be violated.
+5. Understand basic modeling assumptions and when they might be violated.

 ### Schedule: